 I know people who have accidentally wiped their sites repeatedly because they were using low-quality themes they’d found somewhere on the internet.

 Frameworks like the Genesis framework put you in safe hands with a high level of security and support.

 To select a theme from WordPress’ theme library, hover over ‘Appearance’ on the left-hand menu, and click ‘Themes’:

-Click ‘Add new’, and you’ll find all kinds of themes to choose from.
+For more free options, click the ‘Add New Theme’ button, and you’ll find all kinds of themes to choose from.